Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Artificial Transmission Line Synthesis

 \subsection{Periodic loading synthesis}

 Spatially modulating frequency-independent components creates stopbands in the ATL response whose systematic design requires a generalized dispersion relation that captures the effect of periodic loading.
-I derive this relation in Sec.\,\ref{sec:disprelpl}, then show in Sec.\,\ref{sec:stopbandsynth} how to synthesize stopbands by specifying their center frequencies and widths.
+I derive this relation in Sec.\,\ref{sec:disprelpl}, then show in Sec.\,\ref{sec:stopbandsynth} how to synthesize stopbands by specifying their center frequencies and widths. \cor{Here, the right-handed ATL can be viewed as a prototype; other topologies, including left-handed and composite lines, can be obtained by applying the frequency transformations of Sec.\,\ref{sec:freq_trans} to this prototype (see Sec.\,\ref{sec:topo_considerations}).}